King IV WEB Disclosure

 Principle 8: The Board should ensure that its arrangements for delegation within its own structures promote independent judgement, and assist with balance of power and the effective discharge of its duties.

 Subject to its ultimate accountability for all its responsibilities, the Board has delegated specific functions to Board committees, each with its own charter that defines its powers and duties.
 The terms of reference of each committee are reviewed and approved biennially by the Board, and include: – the composition of the committee, and its role, responsibilities, authority and functions; – its tenure.
-Committees are appointed for one year from the date of the annual general meeting of shareholders; – its reporting requirements.
+Audit and Risk Assessment Committee members are elected/re-elected annually at the annual general meeting of shareholders; – its reporting requirements.
 Committees are required to report to the Board at the next Board meeting following the committee meeting; and – a periodic evaluation of the committees’ performance.
 The composition of each committee is designed to ensure that it has the necessary knowledge, skills, experience and capacity to execute its duties effectively, whilst ensuring that no individual has the ability to dominate decision-making.
 Each committee has at least three members.
 Members of the Board, including executive directors, are entitled to attend committee meetings, either by standing invitation or on an ad hoc basis, to provide information and insights in their areas of expertise.
 Non-members may not participate in discussion without the consent of the chairman, and may not vote.
 The Board has established the following committees: – audit and risk assessment; – remuneration; – nominations; and – social, ethics and transformation.
-Audit and risk assessment committee/ The audit and risk assessment committee is a statutory committee established in compliance with the Companies Act.
+Audit and risk assessment committee The audit and risk assessment committee is a statutory committee established in compliance with the Companies Act.
 Its primary role is to provide independent oversight over, amongst others: – the effectiveness of the Group’s assurance functions and services, with particular emphasis on combined assurance arrangements, including external assurance service providers, internal audit, and the finance function; and – the integrity of the Integrated Annual Report and other external reports issued by the Group.
 In addition to its statutory duties the Board has delegated to the committee the oversight of the Group’s risk governance.
 The Board is satisfied that the committee: – collectively has the necessary financial literacy, skills and experience to execute its duties effectively; – comprises only independent, non-executive directors; and – is chaired by a Board-nominated member.
 The committee members, and its chairman, are nominated by the Board, and appointed subject to approval of shareholders at each annual general meeting.
 Full details of the committee, and how it discharged its responsibilities, are disclosed in the Report of the Audit and Risk Assessment Committee contained in the Integrated Annual Report.
-Remuneration committee/ The Board has allocated oversight of remuneration to a dedicated remuneration committee.
+Remuneration committee The Board has allocated oversight of remuneration to a dedicated remuneration committee.
 The committee comprises independent, non-executive directors, and is chaired by a Board-nominated member.
 Full details of the committee, and how it discharged its responsibilities, are disclosed in the Report of the Remuneration and Nominations Committees contained in the Integrated Annual Report.
-Nominations committee/ The Nominations committee’s duties are to: – play an active role in succession planning activities for the CEO, executives and other key personnel, and in the succession planning in respect of non-executive board members; – nominate candidates for election as new members of the Board.
+Nominations committee The Nominations committee’s duties are to: – play an active role in succession planning activities for the CEO, executives and other key personnel, and in the succession planning in respect of non-executive board members; – nominate candidates for election as new members of the Board.
 This will include nominating the chief executive officer and the chief financial officer, as and when necessary; and – perform an assessment of Board members and the Board as a unit on a regular basis.
 The committee comprises independent, non-executive directors, and is chaired by a Board-nominated member.
-Social, ethics and transformation committee/ The social, ethics and transformation committee is a statutory committee established in compliance with the Companies Act, 2008.
+Social, ethics and transformation committee The social, ethics and transformation committee is a statutory committee established in compliance with the Companies Act, 2008.
 Its primary role is to provide independent oversight over the Group’s ethics, responsible corporate citizenship, social and economic development, environment, health and safety issues, and stakeholder relationships.
 In addition, the Board has delegated to the committee the task of ensuring that the Group has an appropriate strategy that aligns with transformation and skills development legislation.
 The committee comprises both executive and non-executive directors, and is chaired by a Board-nominated member.
 Full details of the committee, and how it discharged its responsibilities, are disclosed in the Report of the Social, Ethics and Transformation Committee contained in the Integrated Annual Report.

 Principle 9: The Board should ensure that the evaluation of its own performance and that of its committees, its chairman and its individual members, support continued improvement in its performance and effectiveness.